kathrynmeganpotter/animal-crossing-bingo/README.md

 # Animal Crossing Bingo

 A React-based Bingo card generator using Animal Crossing villagers.
-Users can select which villagers to include or exclude, mark squares, and persist their game state across page refreshes.
+Users can select which villagers should be excluded, customize the bingo board, and mark off any found villagers.

 ---